-Hernandez Hideaway – A Closer Look
+Hernandez Hideaway San Diego- A Closer Look

 The quaint Mexican restaurant hidden by Lake Hodges off the Del Dios Highway has been a North County escape for years.

 Originally, the building which Hernandez Hideaway occupies was a stage coach stop, and even rumored to have a brothel nearly one hundred years ago.
 The building was built around the same time that the Lake Hodges dam was constructed.
 When you step into the restaurant and local watering hole you can observe the original architecture which is still intact.
 The building has also been used for religious purposes in the past, but was finally turned into the Mexican restaurant we know and love in 1972.

 Hernandez Hideaway credits itself as the arguable inventor of the margarita.
 No, not the slushy kind – the real kind – on the rocks.
-If you visit Hernandez you can enjoy one of their famous Margaritas which are known for being very strong.
+If you visit Hernandez you can enjoy one of their famous margaritas which are known for being very strong.
 If the drink fits your fancy they even sell the special Hernandez Hideaway Margarita Mix you can take home with you.

 Reviews of the menu and service at Hernandez Hideaway is a mixed bag.
 Some love it, others… not so much.
 They get a top rating for their fajitas, tamales and fish dishes.
-When you order a combo you are served a Mexican cole slaw that is made with apple cider vinegar, fresh cabbage and a few other simple ingredients including sugar.
-Years ago I was able to talk a waitress into getting me the recipe for their cole slaw so I could make it at home, it’s a delicious and healthy snack that is free of Mayo.
+When you order a combo you are served a Mexican cole slaw that is made with Apple Vinegar, fresh cabbage and a few other simple ingredients including sugar.
+The cole slaw recipe is a delicious and healthy snack that is free of Mayo.
 Others say their beans, salsa and guacamole are amazing.